If you're looking for a refreshing spring or summer dessert then look no further than this homemade lemon mascarpone tart!

 - Melt the white chocolate over a bain-marie (double boiler) and set aside until it cools to room temperature.

-- Pour the filling into the cooled tart base and place in the fridge to set for 4 hours (or overnight if preferred).
+- Pour the filling into the cooled tart base and place it in the fridge to set for 4 hours (or overnight if preferred).
 Garnish with coconut cream and fresh lemon slices before serving.

 - Store in an airtight container in the fridge and consume within 2-3 days.